ferru97/jSketchfabCrawler/README.md

 # jSketchfabCrawler

-jSketchfabCrawler is a java for the automatic crawling of model's information from sketchfab.com using its public API.
+jSketchfabCrawler is a java tool for the automatic crawling of model's information from sketchfab.com using its public API.
 The information are related to:
 - Model name
 - Model url
 - Number of views, like, comments, vertices and faces